temporalio/sdk-typescript/packages/meta/README.md

 (async () => {
-  // Automatically locate and register activities and workflows const worker = await Worker.create(__dirname);
+  // Automatically locate and register activities and workflows
+  // (assuming package was bootstrapped with `npm init @temporalio`).
+  // Worker connects to localhost by default and uses console error for logging.
+  // Customize the worker by passing options a second parameter of `create()`. const worker = await Worker.create(__dirname);
   // Bind to the `tutorial` queue and start accepting tasks await worker.run('tutorial');